projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

    target system, using one of these two options:

    Option 1: Use ``scp``
-      Use the ``scp`` command to copy files from your development system to to the target system.
+      Use the ``scp`` command to copy files from your development computer to the target system.
       Replace ``10.0.0.200`` with the target system's IP address you found earlier::

          scp ~/acrn-work/acrn-hypervisor/build/acrn-my_board-MyConfiguration*.deb \